OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/digital.ai-agility.md

 ## Epic Planned End Date or Sprint End Date

 Digital.ai Agility API returns actual date + 1 in Planned end date field of Epic and end date of Sprint.
 Therefore, there will be a difference of 1 day when synchronizing this field.
+When Digital.ai Agility is the source system, following sample Advance XSL can be used to overcome this limitation:

 ### When Digital.ai Agility is the source system: